PharmGKB/PharmCAT/README.md

 ## Status

 PharmCAT is available for general use, but it is still under _active development_.
 New features, data updates, and bug fixes will be released.
-Watch this repo or check the [releases](../../releases) page for new releases.
+Watch this repository or check the [releases](../../releases) page for new releases.

 All technical requirements and documentation are available on [PharmCAT.org](https://pharmcat.org).

-PharmCAT is managed at Stanford University & University of Pennsylvania (NHGRI U24HG013077)
+PharmCAT is managed at Stanford University & University of Pennsylvania (NHGRI U24HG013077).

 ## Contact